-With 2021 drawing near, now is the perfect time to start examining your money habits.
+With 2023 just beginning, now is the perfect time to start examining your money habits.
 Like smoking or watching too much television, bad financial habits can cause frustration and harm.
 When it comes to bad money habits, the effects can be detrimental on your household and lifestyle.
 From paying thousands in credit card interest to damaging your credit, poor spending habits can cause a lot of uncertainty in life.

 The good news is that bad money habits can be broken with determination and effort.
 The first step is recognizing what you want to accomplish and examining which habits are preventing you from reaching those financial goals.
 Once you are aware of your bad habits, you can develop a plan to break them.
 Here are four bad financial habits and what you can do to break them:

 Research shows that the average household spends nearly $20,000 per year on nonessential items.
 This amount covers everything from going out to eat to enjoying happy hour with friends to taking a tropical vacation.
 Impulsive nonessential spending leaves less money in your budget for essential things like mortgage payments and car notes.

 You do not have to completely eliminate nonessential spending from your budget.
 In fact, it is unrealistic and unhealthy to think you can completely get rid of luxury items.
 However, examining your monthly expenses and separating the wants from the needs is a great first step to cutting back on unnecessary spending.